Unleash/unleash/website/docs/reference/change-requests.md

 * **Draft** - The change request is in draft mode, and can be edited by the user that created the draft.
 * **In review** - The change request is in review mode, and can be edited by the user that created the draft.
 If editing occurs, all current approvals are revoked
 * **Approved** - The change request has been approved by the required number of users.
+* **Scheduled** - The change request has been scheduled and will be applied at the scheduled time (unless there are conflicts, as described in the section on [scheduling change requests](#scheduled-changes)).
 * **Applied** - The change request has been applied to the environment.
 The feature toggle configuration is updated.
 * **Cancelled** - The change request has been cancelled by the change request author or by an admin.
 * **Rejected** - The change request has been rejected by the reviewer or by an admin.